AnonymoZ/4D-Henon-Maps/README.md

 Quickly point you to my Youtube Channel for an explanation: [@SillyProofs](https://www.youtube.com/@SillyProofs)

-Blank Henon folder in the directory of the script, and Resume.txt even if empty are REQUIRED for the code.
-But Render Log.txt is optional to have.
+Blank folder named 'Henon' in the directory of the script, and Resume.txt even if empty are REQUIRED for the code.
+But Render Log.txt is optional to have, as it will create it anyway.

 ![Bifurcation Diagram](https://i.imgur.com/9fO61LJ.png)